Decision Tree FlowCharts

-You can present and explain a decision-making process often on a single page
+You can present and explain the decision-making process simply

 A picture is worth a thousand words.
 They are compact and concise.
 You can explain a complicated, structured process with multiple alternate routes to diverse conclusions often in a single page chart.
 Trying to represent nested complexity using text or decision tables is messy and hard to manage